geeksblabla/geeksblabla.com/blablas/ep51/index.md

 0:35 - Is it less complicated to get promoted abroad?

-0:49 - Which is better as s first job in Morocco, to work in an "SSII" or in a startup?
+0:49 - Which is better as a first job in Morocco, to work in an "SSII" or in a startup?

 0:54 - How is the lifestyle abroad, in terms of cost and work-life?